devtut/generate/docs/python/writing-to-csv-from-string-or-list.md

 ---
-metaTitle: "Writing to CSV from String or List"
+metaTitle: "Python - Writing to CSV from String or List"
 description: "Basic Write Example, Appending a String as a newline in a CSV file"
 ---